-There are over 13,000 islands in the 5200-kilometre-long archipelago of Indonesia Dropdown content.
-With so many to choose from, we’ve whittled it down to 20 of our favourites from the Rough Guide to Southeast Asia on a Budget Dropdown content:
+There are over 13,000 islands in the 5200-kilometre-long archipelago of Indonesia.
+With so many to choose from, we’ve whittled it down to 16 of our favourite Indonesian islands.

 Furthest from the mainland, the largest of the islands, Gili Trawangan attracts the greatest number of visitors (many of whom come for the magic mushrooms for which the island is infamous) and is the most developed.
 The southeast of the island is wall-to-wall guesthouses, restaurants and dive shops, although it is still low-key and relaxing outside the high season.
 For quieter surroundings, head further north.

 Dive deep into Balinese culture with this tailor-made trip to Bali's Culture & Gili's beaches.
 Visits include rice field walks, the Gates of Heaven, water temples like Tirta Empul and Tirta Gangga as well as a traditional cooking class.
 Your trip ends with the beaches of Gili Air and Jimbaran.

 The enticing rainforest-clad Mentawai Islands, 100km off the west Sumatran coast, are home to an ethnic group who are struggling to retain their identity in the modern world.
 There are over forty islands in the chain, of which the four main ones are Pulaus Siberut, Sipora, North Pagi and South Pagi.
 Only Pulau Siberut, the largest, at 110km long by 50km wide, is accessible to tourists.
 All visitors must be registered by the authorities.

 The islanders’ traditional culture is based on communal dwellings in longhouses (uma) and subsistence agriculture.
 Their religious beliefs are centred on the importance of coexisting with the invisible spirits that inhabit the world.